Gloucester, Gabon, and Beyond

 Last but not least, Vicky Rowntree and ICB are in the final preparation stages for the 48th annual right whale season in Patagonia!

-I could not write a blog without attaching a few of Christian Miller’s amazing photographs.
+I could not write a blog without attaching a few of Christian Miller’s amazing photographs (top and below).
 Thank you all again for your interest and support of this work!The next series of blogs will be coming from Gabon, West Africa!!